Advising Guide for Professional Students

 Questions to ask about expectations

-- What do your most successful students do to complete their degree on time?
+- What do your most successful students do to complete their degrees on time?

 - How often do you want us to meet?